 Smartwatches: Smartwatches come loaded with many features that can make life easier for people with disability, including GPS, fall detection and heart rate monitoring.
 Even virtual wallets, which allow you to link your smartwatch to your bank account, can be really useful for mobility purposes.

-Smart-home accessories: To assist you with daily living around the house, there’s all kinds of technology, like voice activated lights or doors for people with mobility related disabilities, visual doorbells for people with hearing impairment, or smart speakers that allow you to get the weather and news with your voice alone.
+Smart-home accessories: To assist you with daily living around the house, there are all kinds of devices and technologies, like voice activated lights or doors for people with mobility related disabilities, visual doorbells for people with hearing impairment, or smart speakers that allow you to get the weather and news through voice command.

-Are there rules around what I can buy?
+Are there rules around what low cost assistive technology I can buy?

 As with all NDIS supports, any technology you buy must meet the criteria of reasonable and necessary.
 This means it needs to be both related to your disability and offer value for money.